-If so, check out the Family Fishing program offered at 9 a.m. every Wednesday and Friday this month at Jennette’s Pier in Nags Head
+If so, check out the Family Fishing program offered every weekday this month at 9 a.m. at Jennette’s Pier on the oceanfront in Nags Head.

-Seasoned instructors help make this class fun, exciting and informative.
-Everything you need is included in the $15 fee — fishing license, rod and reel combo, bait and pier pass for two hours.
+Seasoned instructors help make this “Fishing 101” class fun, exciting and informative.
+Everything you need is included in the $15 fee — fishing license, rod and reel combo, bait, tackle and pier pass for two hours.
 In past classes recently, they’ve caught blues, flounder, pin fish, pig fish, sea mullet, triggerfish and more.

 Either way, there’s nothing quite like reeling in a fish while standing in the sun shine with a sea breeze in your face, you’ll be sure to remember this experience for a lifetime.

 Although the Outer Banks is not particularly known for whale watching, fortunate sight-seers do occasionally get to see these gentle giants making their journey north or south depending on the time of year.

 “We are definitely a great whale watching location,” says Pier Director Mike Remige.

 Just the other day, former fishing instructor Ken Partlow of Jarvisburg, had a neat experience where a whale went right by his line, which was out in the ocean at the very end of the 1,000-foot-long pier.

 Just imagine what he might have says to his fishing friends if he had hooked it: “It felt like a whale!”